sngkhiem/Web-Project-HCMIU/README.md

-- Build the Docker images for the backend and frontend.
+- Build the Docker images for SQL and frontend.

-- Create and start containers for the backend, frontend, and
+- Create and start containers for the frontend, and

 MySQL.